 - Verify what version of MariaDB or MySQL is running.
 When migrating, the same MariaDB or MySQL version will need to be on the new server as the old server.
 Newer installation of Open Dental will (installed after July 14th, 2021) will normally use MariaDB; older installs will use MySQL.

-- If your MySQL Version is 5.6, you will first install 5.5 using the Open Dental Trial installer, then continue with the MySQL Upgrade to 5.6.
+- If the MySQL Version is 5.6, users will first install 5.5 using the Open Dental Trial installer, then continue with the MySQL Upgrade to 5.6.

 HL7 users should contact Open Dental support to schedule a server migration.

-Make a backup of your original OpenDentImages folder (usually found at c:\OpenDentImages) and your database (usually found at c:\mysql\data and in a directory named opendental).
+Make a backup of the original OpenDentImages folder (usually found at c:\OpenDentImages) and the database (usually found at c:\mysql\data and in a directory named opendental).
 See Backup Tool or Manual Backups.

-Note: If your database structure is InnoDB, backup the entire data folder.
+Note: If the database structure is InnoDB, backup the entire data folder.
 Also have a backup copy of the my.ini file, usually located in C:\Program Files (x86)\MySQL\MySQL Server 5.5.

 Migrate to a New Server

 On the Old Server

-- Stop the MySQL Service and the OpenDentalService.
+- Stop the MySQL, OpenDentalService, and OpenDentalEConnector services.

-- Disable the MySQL service and OpenDentalService to make sure workstations no longer point to the older server.
+- Disable the MySQL, OpenDentalService, and OpenDentalEConnector services to make sure workstations can no longer point to the older server.